synqs/coquma-website/content/post/2017-intro-dynamical/index.md

 discuss a naive derivation of some of the concepts that might allow for the simulation of these dynamical gauge fields with ultracold atomic gases.
-We will start out the discussion, with a few basic principles of gauge transformations in quantum mechanics in Sec [2](#gauge-transformations-in-quantum-mechanics).
+We will start out the discussion, with a few basic principles of gauge transformations in quantum mechanics in Sec [2](#2-gauge-transformations-in-quantum-mechanics).

-In _Sec.
-[3]_ we
-will see that these gauge transformations, especially the U(1) transformations, have a deep relationship with the dynamics for non-relativistic particles in a magnetic and an electric field.
+In Sec.
+[3](#3-non-relativistic-motion-in-an-electric-and-magnetic-field) we will see that these gauge transformations, especially the U(1) transformations, have a deep relationship with the dynamics for non-relativistic particles in a magnetic and an electric field.
 Then we will get an effective Hamiltonian on a lattice.

-After this step, we can discuss a bit physics of dynamical gauge fields as they were originially introduced by Wilson in _Sec.
-[4](#Sec:Wilson)_.
+After this step, we can discuss a bit physics of dynamical gauge fields as they were originially introduced by Wilson in Sec.
+[4](#4-the-wilson-approach-to-dynamical-gauge-fields).

-And finally, we will discuss in Sec. _[5](#Sec:QLM)_ the formalism of Quantum Link models, which seems currently most promising for experimental set-ups.
+And finally, we will discuss in Sec.
+[5](#5-the-quantum-link-approach-to-dynamical-gauge-fields) the formalism of Quantum Link models, which seems currently most promising for experimental set-ups.
 Actual experimental proposals will not be discussed here, as they typically involved the discretization of the Dirac equation.